Ronnie Tjampitjinpa

 Ronnie's style tends towards simple, geometric shapes and bold lines.
 He explores the themes of water dreaming, bushfire dreaming and the Tingari cycle.
 Tingari are the legendary beings of the Pintupi people that travelled the desert performing rituals, teaching law, creating landforms and shaping what would become ceremonial sites.
 As far as we can know, the meanings behind Tingari paintings are multi-layered, however, those meaning are not available to the uninitiated.

 Ronnie Tjampitjinpa was the winner of the 1988 Alice Springs Art Prize and has been a finalist in numerous prestigous art prizes in the intervening 30 or so years.
-He is regarded as one of Aboriginal art's most collectable artists, appearing in over 30 major collections worldwide.
+He is regarded as one of Aboriginal art's most collectable artists, appearing in over 30 major collections worldwide, including the National Gallery of Australia, the Musee du quai Branly, Paris, and the Seattle Art Museum.

-Ronnie is married to Mary Brown Napangardi and continues to reside in the small Pintupi community of Kintore, deep into a remote desert area, about 500km west of Alice Springs.
+Ronnie was married to Mary Brown Napangardi and continued to reside in the small Pintupi community of Kintore, deep into a remote desert area, about 500km west of Alice Springs.
+He passed away in June 2023.
+He was a legend in the Aboriginal art world, and at home he was referred to as the 'King of Kintore'.